Świętojańska Street, Bydgoszcz

 Świętojańska Street is an historical avenue in downtown Bydgoszcz.
 Its frontages display various architectural features.
 A couple of them are listed on the Kuyavian-Pomeranian Voivodeship heritage list.

 Location

 The street is laid on a south-east to north-west axis.
 It starts at Gdańska Street in the east, extending the Adam Mickiewicz Avenue and ends at the crossing with Pomorska Street in the west.
-At mid-length its path intersects Tadeusza Kościuszki street.
+At mid-length its path intersects Kościuszki street.

 History

 Like many of the streets in the area, Świętojańska was laid in the late 1870s, boosted by the development of the city in the second half of the 19th century, thanks to the rising of the industrial and railway activities.

 Even though the axis appears on a map of 1876, it did not bear any name at the time.
 In the first reference of the street in a 1878 address book, only five plots are listed.
 Most of the tenements were erected before the start of the 20th century.

 During its existence, the street did not dramatically change naming, as both Prussian-German and Polish authorities kept the designation Jan-Johan in the calling.

 Hence one can track the following names: